Why do I need a Shareholders' Agreement and Constitution?

 What if I need help?

-Shareholders’ Agreements do contain some important matters, and if you have any questions during the Q&A process, feel free to reach out to us at hello@onyourterms.co.nz.
+Shareholders’ Agreements do contain some important matters, and if you have any questions during the Q&A process, feel free to reach out to us at hello@onyourterms.co.nz and we can either help over email or jump on a call.

 Alternatively, you can ask your own lawyer to review the Shareholders’ Agreement and Constitution you have created.
 As you’ve done a large chunk of the work yourself, this should be at a much lower cost than if your lawyer prepared the documents themselves.